TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • Cook your own meals.
 Try your hand at local dishes.
 You will expand your repertoire and taste buds forever.
 You may even be able to host those who host you in their country for a meal.

 • Speak Spanish.
-Study or take a course, learn phrases/new vocabulary as situations present themselves.
-Use the new words you learn and don’t be shy.
+Study or take a course and learn phrases and new vocabulary as situations present themselves.
+Use the new words you know, and don’t be shy.

-• Travel by bus/boat.
-The Costa Rican bus and ferry network are excellent, comfortable, and cheap.
+• Travel by bus or boat.
+The Costa Rican bus and ferry network is excellent, comfortable, and cheap.

 • Explore nature and local neighborhoods.
-Its free!
-By strolling about town, hiking, and exploring, the natural surroundings arouse your senses, help you gain familiarity, and will remain etched in your memory.
+It's free!
+Strolling about town, hiking, and exploring the natural surroundings arouse your senses, help you become familiar with the area, and will remain etched in your memory.

 • Go off the tourist trail.
 The surest path to immersion is to stay away from where tourists gather.